SciML/Catalyst.jl/docs/src/model_creation/dsl_advanced.md

   (ka,kD), Xi <--> Xa
 end
 ```
 A metadata can be given to only a subset of a system's species/parameters, and a quantity can be given several metadata entries.
 To give several metadata, separate each by a `,`.
-Here we only provide a description for `kA`, for which we also provide a [bounds metadata](@ref https://docs.sciml.ai/ModelingToolkit/dev/basics/Variable_metadata/#Bounds),
+Here we only provide a description for `kA`, for which we also provide a [`bounds` metadata](@ref https://docs.sciml.ai/ModelingToolkit/dev/basics/Variable_metadata/#Bounds),
 ```@example dsl_advanced_metadata
 two_state_system = @reaction_network begin
-  @parameters kA [description="X's activation rate", bound=(0.01,10.0)]
+  @parameters kA [description="X's activation rate", bounds=(0.01,10.0)]
   (ka,kD), Xi <--> Xa
 end
 ```